360-poster-session-presentation

 Frequently Asked Questions

 Your award having two unsubsidized loans mean you were awarded for a borrower-based academic year.
 The borrower-based academic year (BBAY) allows you to borrow more through federal loan programs.
-Your initial loan is calculated using the Summer and Fall terms as one loan period, and Spring as a second loan period.
+Your initial loan is calculated using the Summer and Fall terms as one loan period and Spring as a second loan period.
 You will have two equal disbursements for Summer and Fall.
 For BBAY awards, Spring begins a new, separate loan period, and your loan funds will be disbursed in one payment.
 Remember, loan funds must always be applied toward your bill first.
 Refunds are only calculated after the bill is paid in full.
 The amount that you borrow in the Spring term will reduce the amount of eligibility you have left to borrow for the following Summer term.
-Students are only eligible for the BBAY if they maintain at least half-time enrolllment for consecutive summer, fall and spring semesters in the same award year.
+Students are only eligible for the BBAY if they maintain at least half-time enrollment for consecutive summer, fall and spring semesters in the same award year.

 Additional loan opportunities are available through the Federal Graduate PLUS Loan or a Private Alternative Loan (from a lender of your choice) to help meet your additional costs.
 These loans require a separate application and credit check.